Vickers Venom: Testing and evaluation

 Publicly unveiled at the 1936 Society of British Aircraft Constructors (SBAC) display, the Venom appeared in natural polished metal and silver dope on the fabric control surfaces, with temporary company registration markings of PVO-10.
 In testing, the Venom performed well on the limited power of the Aquila, achieving a maximum speed of 312 mph and it demonstrated a good climb rate.
-The Venom has a better rate of roll and turn than its long nosed water-cooled competitors but it was soon clear the potential power from the Merlin was greater than was likely to be possible from the Aquila, while no other engines were available that were suitable for such a small airframe.
+The Venom had a better rate of roll and turn than its long nosed water-cooled competitors but it was soon clear the potential power from the Rolls-Royce Merlin inline engine was greater than was likely to be possible from the Aquila, while no other engines were available that were suitable for such a small airframe.
 Jeffrey Quill flew the Venom from Eastleigh, mixing it with Spitfires but the Venom's flying was limited by engine problems.
 Later flying with RAF roundels and marked with "3" on the fuselages sides, the Venom was painted a cream colour for exhibition purposes.
 The sole Venom prototype was scrapped in 1939, following a crash during a test flight.